KSoham-dev/TDS-Project-II/goodreads/README.md

 # Data Analysis Project
 Hey!
 Hope you are doing fine.
 Hmm...
-You've got some interesting data I
+You've got some interesting data I see.
-see.
 Let's begin this journey with fist identifying what your data is like.
-So, you have got 10000 rows and 23 columns in your data and
+So, you have got 100 rows and 500 columns in your data and as I can
-as I can see this data this data is related to Books.
-Below are some key
+see this data is related to Books.
+Below are some key statistics
-statistics about the data you provided
+about the data you provided

 ## Key Statistics
 |       |   book_id |   goodreads_book_id |     best_book_id |         work_id |   books_count |         isbn13 |   original_publication_year |   average_rating |    ratings_count |   work_ratings_count |   work_text_reviews_count |   ratings_1 |   ratings_2 |   ratings_3 |      ratings_4 |       ratings_5 |